Back to Pilotfish Home

 Main Route Configuration

-Opening up our route here you’ll see our main route grid and this is where you’ll do the majority of the construction of your route.
-So this is where you’ll define your source and target systems, you’ll set up your validation work in the mapper – all those sorts of things.
+When opening our route here, you’ll see our main route grid, which is where you’ll do the majority of the construction of your route.
+This is where you’ll define your source and target systems, set up your validation work in the mapper, and all those sorts of things.

-This is organized by having our source systems on the left (this is all the places that we’re taking data from) and we have our target systems on the right (these are all the places that we’re sending data to).
+This is organized by having our source systems on the left (these are all the places that we’re taking data from) and we have our target systems on the right (these are all the places that we’re sending data to).
 The data enters the system and flows through the 7-stage assembly line process as it’s finally sent to its destination system.

 X12 Purchase Order Route Overview

-So for this route here, as we could see overlooking at our sources, we’re picking up some X12 EDI from our SFTP and looking at our transport systems (our target systems).
-Here we’re updating our purchase order archive database.
+So, for this route, as we can see from our sources, we’re picking up some X12 EDI from our SFTP and looking at our transport systems (our target systems).
+Here, we’re updating our purchase order archive database.
 And then, in our second target system, we’re sending that 855 acknowledgment back to our sender.

 Identify Source System in Route

-So at this point, let’s look at each of the 7 stages and the role that they play in the integration process.
-The first stage on the far left, the Source System stage – this is mainly documentational.
-So for each of our different source systems, we can give it a name, some metadata (if desired) and also a customized icon.
+So, at this point, let’s look at each of the 7 stages and the role that they play in the integration process.
+The first stage on the far left is the Source System stage – which is mainly documentation.
+So, for each of our different source systems, we can give it a name, some metadata (if desired) and also a customized icon.
 This is very useful when you’re working collaboratively on these different routes – to be able to quickly identify the source and target systems, what they’re doing, where the data is coming from – all those sorts of things.

 Listener Configuration for Incoming Data

-Next, we’ll move into the 1st functional stage of the integration pipeline and that’s our Listener stage.
-So if we wanted to integrate some data, the first thing we have to do is get that data and we use the Listener stage for that.
+Next, we’ll move into the first functional stage of the integration pipeline, which is our Listener stage.
+So, if we want to integrate some data, the first thing we have to do is get that data, and we use the Listener stage for that.

-We have these pre-built listeners for all different kinds of ways that you could imagine to get data into the system.
-Whether it’s something like an FTP (as we’re using here), maybe a directory, an email database query, something from the cloud (like AWS or Google Cloud Engine) – any way that you can imagine getting data into the system, we’ve got a Listener for it.
+We have pre-built listeners for all kinds of ways to get data into the system.
+Whether it’s an FTP (as we’re using here), a directory, an email database query, or something from the cloud (like AWS or Google Cloud Engine), we’ve got a Listener for it.

 Module Configuration

-How all of our different modules work is they take a base level of configuration (these are our required field values) and then there’s more advanced configurations (with the same defaults, if needed).
-So for our FTP listener here, all we really need to set up is our host port, our credentials, how often we want to poll and then it’s ready to go and receive files.
+All of our different modules work by taking a base level of configuration (these are our required field values) and then more advanced configurations (with the same defaults, if needed).
+So, for our FTP listener here, all we really need to set up is our host port, our credentials, and how often we want to poll, and then it’s ready to go and receive files.

 Data Processor Stage